Aim of Unit 19 External Business Environment

 |LO3 Understand the statutory requirements for establishing and developing a business and services operation||assess the different types and characteristics of business that operate within the business and services sectordiscuss the legal processes necessary for formation and dissolution of a registered companyanalyse the structure and processes which determine the responsibilities and control within a registered company|

-This unit can be linked with a number of units, including:
+Unit 19 External Business Environment can be linked with a number of units, including:

 - Unit 3: Customer Service